ASSAM DESPATCH 7:

-This morning, cruise upstream and disembark at Pandu docks to go on a short sightseeing tour of the city of Guwahati.
-Drive up Nilachal Hill to see the holy Kamakhya temple.
-With its tantric rites and animal sacrifice, the more squeamish among us may prefer to content themselves with its exteriors.
+This morning you’ll cruise upstream and disembark at Pandu docks for a short sightseeing tour of the city of Guwahati.
+A drive up Nilachal Hill brings you to the holy Kamakhya temple, though with its tantric rites and animal sacrifice, the more squeamish among may prefer to content themselves with its exteriors.
 Visit the poignant Commonwealth War Graves cemetery as well as a shop selling local crafts.
-Cross by country boat to the mid-stream Peacock Island with its population of Golden Langurs before reboarding and cruising pass Kurua in the north bank.
+You’ll then cross by country boat to the mid-stream Peacock Island with its population of Golden Langurs before reboarding and cruising past Kurua on the north bank.

-Cruise upstream past jungle-covered hills and turn into the Mayong River.
-Then, take a country boat for a kilometre or two to the roadhead from where we drive to Pobitora Wildlife Sanctuary.
+Today you’ll cruise upstream past jungle-covered hills and turn into the Mayong River.
+Here you’ll take a country boat for a kilometre or two to the roadhead from where you’ll be driven to Pobitora Wildlife Sanctuary.

-This small park has a dense population of the Indian One-Horned Rhinoceros, and we shall be unlucky if we do not spot some of these armoured beasts on a jeep safari around the park.
+This small park has a dense population of the Indian One-Horned Rhinoceros and it would be unlucky to not spot some of these armoured beasts on a jeep safari around the park.
 Those departing today are picked up from the park and driven for 4 ½ hrs to Kaziranga National Park.

-Alternatively, return to the ship in the afternoon and cruise to a riverside village, which you can explore on foot.
-Later, sail down to spend the last night close to the picturesque Aswaklanta Temple on the north bank opposite Guwahati.
+Return to the ship in the afternoon and cruise to a riverside village, which you can explore on foot.
+Later, sail downstream to spend the last night close to Kurua.

-Cruise down to Saraighat Bridge.
-Disembark after breakfast and transfer to Guwahati airport for final departure.
+Cruise down to Pandu port.
+Disembark after breakfast and transfer to Guwahati airport for your departure.

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.

-The 'Brahmaputra Taster' cruise is offered in the Boutique Expedition cruising style.
+The 'Brahmaputra Taster' cruise is offered in the Boutique and Active Expedition cruising styles.